October 04, 2021 7 min read

 • Chamomile:Many people report a calming and soothing effect from consuming chamomile tea before bed or even smelling it in the form of a candle.
 It has been used for centuries as a natural remedy for sleeplessness and is safe to consume, although no studies have proven its efficacy in treating insomnia.

 • Kava: Kava is another natural ingredient that is said to have a sedating effect.
-It is generally used as a tea, but kava bars have been popping up throughout the US due to it's "intoxicatingly calming" effects.
+It is generally used as a tea, but kava bars have been popping up throughout the US due to its "intoxicatingly calming" effects.
 But buyers beware: the FDA has now warned consumers that Kava can be associated with liver damage.
-It's on the market, but use at your own risk and consult with a healthcare professional before you do.
+It's on the market, but use it at your own risk and consult with a healthcare professional before you do.

 • Lavender aromatherapy:Lavender is another common herb used to treat anxiety and induce a state of calmness and serenity.
 Rather than consuming lavender, which can irritate the stomach, diffusing and inhaling lavender essential oil may help to reduce stress and anxiety during and after sleep.
 Alternatively, slipping a lavender bud sachet under the pillow as a form of aromatherapy may slow the heart rate, lower blood pressure, and decrease body temperature to avoid overheating throughout the night.